20 of Film and Television's Best Spiritual Successors

 The Goldbergs as a Spiritual Successor to The Wonder Years, which itself was a Spiritual Successor to the movie Stand by Me.
 Basically, The Wonder Years is a coming of age story story from the same time period as Stand by Me told with the same poignancy, while The Goldbergs takes The Wonder Years and tells a similar coming of age story in a similar way, only its set in the 80s.

 Parker Lewis Can’t Lose as a Spiritual Successor to Ferris Bueller’s Day Off.
 Basically, Parker Lewis is Ferris Bueller, only he goes to school (most days).
-It’s not like anyone was trying to disguise this: Parker’s girlfriend is even named Annie Sloane (as opposed to Ferris’ girlfriend, Sloane Peterson).
+It’s not like anyone was trying to disguise this: Parker’s girlfriend is even named Annie Sloane (a nod Ferris’ girlfriend, Sloane Peterson).

 This is 40 is the Spiritual Successor to Knocked Up, which was the Spiritual Successor to The 40 Year Old Virgin — These are not just spiritual sequels, but at one point, Knocked Up was supposed to be an actual sequel to The 40 Year Old Virgin, and This is 40 takes characters from Knocked Up and spins them off.
 They all have the same roster of actors, they all come from Judd Apatow, and they all have the same sensibility.
 They are not just spiritual sequels, but spin-offs from each other, exploring different central characters.

 The Way, Way Back is a Spiritual Successor to Adventureland, which as a Spiritual Successor to Garden State.
-The Way Way Back took the coming of age story set in an amusement park (only here, it’s a water park) from Adventureland, while Adventureland took the same emo romance and quirky characters from Garden State.
+The Way Way Back took the coming of age story set in an amusement park (only here, it’s a water park) from Adventureland, while Adventureland took the same emo romance and quirky characters from Garden State (Zach Braff’s Wish You Were Here is a direct spiritual successor to Garden State).

 Fierce Creatures is the Spiritual Successor to A Fish Called Wanda.
 The same four actors playing characters with very similar dynamics, and some of the same supporting characters.
 It’s practically a direct sequel.